LiKTOi1029/Timed-Challenges/readme.md

 ### Hexagon Creator

 This is a script that mathematically creates a hexagonal shape on the screen.
 It is purely visual and has no function other than a proof of concept.
-The challenge challenge has begun on December 28, 2025.
+The challenge has begun on December 28, 2025.
 The challenge has been completed in 40:21.34.
 It was completed on the same day it started.